Bill Buckner, All-Star slugger best known for his '86 World Series error, is dead at 69

 After retirement Buckner moved with his family to Idaho, out of the media spotlight.
 Boston fans eventually forgave and even embraced him.
 The Red Sox, who finally won the World Series in 2004 and again in 2007, invited him back to Fenway Park to throw out the first pitch at the team's home opener in 2008.
 Buckner received a standing ovation.

-Over his career Buckner amassed 2,715 hits, 174 home runs and 1,208 runs batted in.
+Over his career Buckner's smooth, left-handed swing produced 2,715 hits, 174 home runs and 1,208 runs batted in.
 He led the National League in doubles in 1981 and tied for the league lead in doubles two years later.

 "We had developed a friendship that lasted well over 30 years," Mookie Wilson said Monday in a statement released by the Mets.
 "I felt badly for some of the things he went through.
 Bill was a great, great baseball player whose legacy should not be defined by one play."